-This device is made from a piece of stovepipe or PVC pipe that encircles the nest-box pole.
-It is held in place by hardware cloth and straps.
+This device is made from a piece of stovepipe or PVC pipe that encircles the nest box pole.
+It is held in place by hardware cloth and straps and prevents predators from accessing the box via climbing up the pole.

-Stovepipe Baffle
+Raccoons thwarted by a Stovepipe Baffle